Best-of-all-time

 In the final step of the methodology, the outcome of a driver's percentage of wins, poles and podiums is multiplied by his personal C-factor.

-Below the final formula with some examples:
+Below the final formula with two examples:

 where